pageContext

 value is undefined

-(unless we use passToClient
+(unless you use passToClient

 ).